-CDG has been hired to develop a plan that leverages Downtown’s existing assets and strengthens the city’s “sense of place” as well as build a foundation for development / redevelopment that could take place in future years - a process where deciding what to protect, what to encourage and what to discourage are powerful and lasting markers for orienting Downtown’s future evolution.
+CDG developed a plan that leverages Downtown’s existing assets and strengthens the city’s “sense of place” while building a foundation for development / redevelopment that could take place in future years - a process where deciding what to protect, what to encourage and what to discourage are powerful and lasting markers for orienting Downtown’s future evolution.

 - Leveraging Downtown’s current historic assets by evaluating façades and identifying needs and costs to restore buildings and historic storefronts